paciowg/functional-indicators-of-care-fsh/input/pagecontent/profile_highlights_and_guidance.md

 2. Use the right LOINC code to indicate the particular kind of functional assessment.
 In this case the LOINC code ‘88330-6’ is used to indicate ‘Mobility - Admission Performance’.
 3. The ‘category’ field should contain the value ‘survey’ for a PAC assessment.

-### FIOCCollection – Mobility Discharge and Device Used Example
+### FunctionalPerformanceCollection – Mobility Discharge and Device Used Example

 ![BFS Mobility Discharge and DeviceUsed Example](BFS_Mobility_Discharge_and_DeviceUsed_Example.png){:style="float: none;"}